SEM Elemental Analysis

 Many of our services can be used to perform component reliability or performance testing.
 Special test rigs can be constructed to cycle components mechanically to determine their endurance, compare the performance of equipment from different component manufacturers, or compare results to required performance criteria.
 Leak testing can also be performed on tubes, pipes, or other small vessels.
 We have also performed testing on thermostats, switches, and other electrical components.

-M&M Engineering is pleased to announce the arrival of our newly purchased Oxford Instruments Foundry-Master Xline spectrometer (OES).
-We can now perform certified compositional analysis of carbon, low alloy and stainless steel materials in-house.
-This allows us to offer material identification in less than 24 hours, complementing our other metallurgical and analytical services, that includes metallographic sample preparation, hardness testing, microhardness testing, energy dispersive spectroscopy (EDS) and scanning electron microscopy (SEM).
+Acuren’s Oxford Instruments Foundry-Master Xline spectrometer (OES) allows for certified compositional analysis of carbon, low alloy and stainless steel materials.
+This allows for material identification within 24 hours, complementing our other metallurgical and analytical services including metallographic sample preparation, hardness and microhardness testing, energy dispersive X-ray spectroscopy (EDS) and scanning electron microscopy (SEM).

 Other Testing Available

-M&M Engineering is also partnered with other laboratories for routine testing.
-Examples of services that are available to compliment our laboratory results include chemical testing (ICP, etc.), tensile testing, charpy impact testing, X-ray diffraction (XRD), FT-IR analysis, and polymer property and identification testing (e.g., Shore hardness and GCMS).
+Acuren has three laboratories within the U.S. performing routine testing.
+Examples of services that are available to compliment the Acuren – Austin laboratory include chemical testing (ICP, etc.), tensile testing, charpy impact testing, X-ray diffraction (XRD), FT-IR analysis, and polymer property and identification testing (e.g., Shore hardness and GCMS).

 Independent Third-Party Laboratory Services

-As an independent third-party laboratory, M&M Engineering has performed over 5,000 formal multi-party investigations, accident investigations, and failure analyses since 1977.
+As an independent third-party laboratory, Acuren – Austin has performed well over 5,000 formal multi-party investigations, accident investigations, and failure analyses since 1977.
 We provide litigation support to insurance and legal industries by way of documentation reviews, material evaluations, laboratory testing, technical reporting, and expert witness testimonies.